 - Poor lighting.

-- A complete eye and vision evaluation also includes a physical examination of the structures inside the eye.
+- A complete eye and vision evaluation also includes a physical exam of the structures inside the eye.
 To learn more, see the topic Ophthalmoscopy.

 - A test to screen for increased intraocular pressure (IOP), which increases your risk for glaucoma, is often part of a routine eye exam.
 It also is used to monitor treatment for glaucoma.
 Tonometry can be used to determine whether a medicine is keeping your IOP below a set target pressure determined by your doctor.
 To learn more, see the topic Tonometry.

 - Home tests for near vision in adults and distance vision in children are available.
-These tests should not replace a thorough eye examination by a health professional.
+These tests should not replace a thorough eye exam by a doctor.

 Other Works Consulted